 People might actually want to know what you are up to

 Your current or potential client might actually be interested in the things your company has done/accomplished over the course of the year.
 A new hire, an awesome project or new product that you’ve been working on, or the opening of a new office might not seem like exciting news, but it again helps to personalize your business.
-And people like dealing with real people.
+And real people like dealing with real people.

+These are just a few of the reasons to keep in mind.
 Feel free to respond below with some additional reasons to blog, and make sure you leave at least one “Bieber sucks!” post behind to keep things fresh and relevant.